 Field: United States; Advisor: Jacoby; Year: 2017

-Barrie would also like to acknowledge the continuing support of his best friend Alfie, a very cute Cardigan Welsh Corgi.
-He welcomes any inquiries about his work, and any outreach from prospective graduate students considering studying at Columbia.
-He can be reached at firstname.lastname@example.org.
+I welcome any inquiries about my work, and any outreach from prospective graduate students considering studying at Columbia.
+I can be reached at firstname.lastname@example.org.

 For more about me and my work, see my personal website: https://www.barrieblatchford.com

 “‘Make the Desert Blossom Like the Rose’: Animal Acclimatization, Settler Colonialism, and the Construction of Oregon’s Nature.”
 Oregon Historical Quarterly, 122:3 (Fall 2021): 214-249. https://www.jstor.org/stable/10.5403/oregonhistq.122.3.0214

 * Winner of the 2022 Fishel-Calhoun Article Prize from the Society for Historians of the Gilded Age and Progressive Era.

 “Dispatches from ‘Anthropoid Ellis Island’: New York City’s More-Than-Human-History.”
 The Gotham Center for New York City History Blog.
 March 25, 2021. https://www.gothamcenter.org/blog/dispatches-from-anthropoid-ellis-island

 Review of Jeremy Zallen, American Lucifers: The Dark History of Artificial Light, 1750- 1865.
 Chapel Hill: University of North Carolina Press, 2019.
 In Environment and History.
 Forthcoming.